MagnusBrzenk/typescript-immutable-MERN-stack-demo/README.md

 sh _devWebapp.sh
 ```

 If all goes well, the app will function from `http://localhost:3000/`, and both the forntend and backend will auto-reload whenever you make changes to their code.
+To get past the simple authorization, you need to use one of the passwords you had included in the .env file.
+The default is `SIMPLE_AUTH_PASSWORDS='[XXX,YYY,ZZZ]'`.

 ### Local Production Setup